 Energy efficiency is necessary; best-in-class operations teams and capital upgrades are key to driving progress.
 However, efficiency plays only a small part in overall reduction when compared to fuel switching, grid intensity changes, new developments and renewable energy.
 To achieve our ambitious goal, we need the entire real estate sector to innovate and deliver low-carbon solutions.

-To drive employee engagement at all levels, carbon emission targets are a part of individual annual performance objectives.
 Existing properties set and deliver on energy targets every year.
 In the case of new developments, we are embedding sustainability early in the design phase to encourage integration of healthy spaces, smart technology and low carbon alternatives such as renewable energy systems.

 ENERGY INTENSITY FOR OFFICE